waleedahmed0710/makeitwave.com/docs/data/docs/products/5g/source/introduction.rst

 .. image::	images/config-1.png

 Wave® is a Highly Affordable, All-in-One, **Complete Smart Home Solution**.
 It's modular, plug & play and works right out of the box - making it today's easiest and fastest way to transform any house into a fully-intergrated digital smart home.
-The Wave® Smart Home™ solution is also the worlds first technology to reduce households internet and energy bills each month, completely autonomously, while users enjoy the products **state of the art** smart home features. which include;
+The Wave® Smart Home™ solution is also the worlds first technology to reduce households internet bills each month, completely autonomously, while users enjoy the products **state of the art** smart home features. which include;

 -  Extender Media (DLNA - Music, Movies & IPTV Streaming)
 -  Wireless Home Control (IoT, Smart Plug Sockets, Lights etc)